orstavik/JoiEvents/docs/1e_nativeEventCascades/1_WhatIs_EventCascade.md

 # WhatIs: EventCascade

 Very often, one event will *trigger* another subsequent event or action.
 For example: when a `mouseup` event occurs, it triggers a `click` event (most of the time).
 And if that `click` event occurs on a checkbox, this will cause the checkbox to flip state.
-It's a domino-effect: the `mouseup` triggers a `click` that triggers a `checkbox.checked =! checkbox.checked` action.
-And we call this domino-effect between events an EventCascade.
+It's a domino-effect: the `mouseup` triggers a `click` that triggers an action `checkbox.checked =! checkbox.checked`.
+This domino-effect we call an "event cascade".

-## Demo: `contextmenu` event cascade
+## Demo: contextmenu event cascade

-To understand how EventCascades work, we look at an example containing *three* events (`mousedown`, `contextmenu`, and `auxclick`) and an action (`show context menu`).
+To understand how event cascades work, we look at an example: the contextmenu event cascade.
+The contextmenu event cascade contains *three* events (`mousedown`, `contextmenu`, and `auxclick`) and an action (`show context menu`).
 If you right-click on an element, then the browser will first dispatch a `mousedown` event, then a `contextmenu` event, and then show you the context menu.
 If you call `preventDefault()` on the `contextmenu`, the browser will not show the context menu, but dispatch the `auxclick` event instead.

 ```
 mousedown event